yaogara/yaogara-ark/content/plants/psychotria-alba.md

 ---

 ## Abstract
-Psychotria alba (White Chacruna) is an Amazonian shrub of the Rubiaceae family, closely related to the widely recognized [[Psychotria viridis]] but distinguished by its pale leaf coloration and unique phytochemical profile.
-It is used as an alternative chacruna species in the preparation of [[ayahuasca]] among the Shipibo and other Indigenous lineages across Western Amazonia.
+Psychotria alba (White Chacruna) is an Amazonian shrub of the Rubiaceae family, closely related to the widely recognized [[plants/psychotria-viridis]] but distinguished by its pale leaf coloration and unique phytochemical profile.
+It is used as an alternative chacruna species in the preparation of [[preparations/ayahuasca]] among the Shipibo and other Indigenous lineages across Western Amazonia.
 This entry documents the ethnobotanical context, pharmacological characteristics, traditional ceremonial uses, and conservation concerns of P. alba within Indigenous pharmacologies, highlighting its significance as both a botanical resource and a cultural asset [(Naturalether 2023)](https://www.naturalether.com/article/chacruna-leaves/) [(World Seed Supply, n.d.)](https://worldseedsupply.com/world-seed-supplys-guide-to-psychotria-viridis-alba-identification/).

 ---